 Spinal Fusion with Surgical Implantation of Harrington Rods

-Although sterilization techniques are utilized extensively throughout the lengthy procedure the fact that the spine must be left open for many hours at a time means the risk of infection is dramatically increased.
+Although sterilization techniques are utilized extensively throughout the lengthy procedure the fact that the spine must be left open for many hours at a time during a scoliosis surgery means the risk of infection is dramatically increased.
 Additionally, the post op hospitalization generally lasts several days and overall activities are severely restricted for several months.

 The long term corrections of scoliosis with surgical intervention statistics were indeed grim.
 Each year one third of all spinal surgeries are performed on scoliosis patients with 20,000 Harrington rod implantation surgeries.
 Also, every year about 8,000 people who underwent this surgery in their youth for the correction of their scoliosis become legally defined as permanently disabled for life!